vishalvisd/react-validator/README.md

 **changeCallBackCaller** - function - (callback, args)=>{}

-**errorPropName**- string - if your component has a prop for errorText, ex. some* *material-ui components have "errorText"
+**errorPropName**- string - if your component has a prop for error, ex. some* *material-ui components have "error"

+**helperPropName**- string - if your component has a prop for helperText, ex. some* *material-ui components have "helperText"

 add the component before your page component mounts, like
 ```jsx